Deep Spatial Domain Generalization: Experiment

 \subsubsection{Ablation study}

-We further conduct an ablation study on all thirteen datasets to evaluate the effect of different components in our proposed model.
+We further conduct an ablation study on all ten datasets to evaluate the effectiveness of different components in our proposed model.
 Firstly, we remove the interpolation function in SIGNN and train a single global spatial embedding for all the locations and use this spatial embedding to generate the weights of the downstream-task model.
 We name this version of our method as SIGNN-G. The results of this version are included in Table \ref{tab:perf}.

 As we can see, the interpolation function provided by SIGNN contributes significantly to the overall model performance.
 The difference in performance between SIGNN-G is an indicator of the extent of heterogeneity of the spatial data.
-This further implies that spatial heterogeneity exists in almost all the datasets except Columbia, Ecuador, and Paraguay, on which the performances of SIGNN and SIGNN-G are the same.
+This further implies that spatial heterogeneity exists in almost all the datasets except Columbia and Ecuador, on which the average performances of SIGNN and SIGNN-G are the same.